Hialeah Park Race Track: History

-On February 7, 1969, Diane Crump became the first woman to compete as a professional jockey in a pari-mutuel race in the United States; she rode a horse named Bridle 'n Bit at Hialeah Park Race Track.
+On February 7, 1969, Diane Crump became the first woman to compete as a professional jockey in a pari-mutuel race in the United States; she rode a horse named Bridle 'n Bit.
 There was so much hostility to a woman riding in a horse race that she needed a police escort to get to the track, taking her through an angry crowd of shouting people.
 Crump ultimately finished 9th in the 12-horse race and returned to cheers of support.